 The Product Owner Role

-Working with customers, users and other stakeholders
+Working with the users and customers and engaging the internal stakeholders

 The Product Backlog

-Understanding the product backlog including its DEEP characteristics
+The product backlog including its DEEP characteristics

-Getting the high-priority stories ready
+Getting the high-priority items ready

 Understanding the Scrum release planning techniques